Collaboration

 Are video feedback tools different from video editing software?

 Yes.
 Video editing software (Premiere Pro, DaVinci Resolve, Final Cut) is where editors cut and assemble footage.
 Video feedback tools sit alongside that workflow.
 They're where editors share cuts, clients watch and comment, and teams approve final versions.
-Most feedback tools integrate with editing software but don't replace it.
+Most feedback tools works alongside editing software but don't replace it.

 How much do video feedback tools cost?

 Pricing varies widely.
 Free options exist (Vimeo's basic review, some Frame.io tiers).
-Paid tools range from $15-50 per user per month.
+Paid tools have monthly per-user pricing.
 Usage-based pricing (like Fast.io) can be more economical for teams with many reviewers but moderate usage.
 Enterprise tools like Ziflow require custom quotes.

 Related Resources